EYE EXAMS PORTLAND OREGON

 Comprehensive eye exams at Eye Department are performed by Dr. Annie Bacon and generally last 30-45 minutes.
 Eye Department eye exams include screenings for diabetes, glaucoma, macular degeneration, cataract and other systemic conditions that can be seen in your eyes earlier than anywhere else in your body.
 Dr. Annie is accepting new patients and most insurances.
 While dilation may not always be the most convenient for going back to work, dilation is important to the eye examination process and provides Dr. Annie with the best opportunity to provide the best eye care and that you deserve.
 It’s important to trust the process.
 If you are concerned about driving or working while dilated, please be prepared to have a friend, colleague, partner or family member drive you to your appointment.

-Dr. Annie believes in early childhood detection and prevention and recommends that children see her at Eye Department starting between 6 months and two years old.
+Dr. Annie and Eye Department believe in early childhood detection and prevention and recommends that children see her at Eye Department starting between 6 months and two years old.
 Dr. Annie has developed a program called EYE BABY where she offers complimentary diagnostic vision screenings to babies to two year olds in the community.
 It is vital to ensure babies are developing proper visual acuity.
 It is during these formative years where Dr. Annie can provide early detection analysis and screenings.
 These events are held on several dates throughout the year, however, space is limited.
 Please contact Eye Department at 503-227-0573 for details and event booking.

 Astigmatisma is a vision condition that causes blurred vision due either to the irregular shape of the cornea, the clear front cover of the eye, or sometimes the curvature of the lens inside the eye.
 An irregular shaped cornea or lens prevents light from focusing properly on the retina, the light sensitive surface at the back of the eye.
 As a result, vision becomes blurred at any distance.